The Robert Day School of Economics and Finance

 On April 15, 2011, the CMC faculty approved the BA/MA in Finance program (BA/MA) that enables students to complete the requirements of both a CMC bachelor’s degree and master’s degree simultaneously and within a total of four years.
 This program is currently only open to CMC students.

 Completion of a CMC undergraduate degree requires a minimum of 32 credit hours.
 Completion of the MA in Finance degree as a separate one-year program requires a minimum of 9 graduate credits.
 Completion of the BA/MA program requires a minimum of 36 credit hours, including one full summer internship credit.
 As many as 4 MA classes may also satisfy undergraduate degree requirements.
 Completion of the 36 credit hours, therefore, requires some combination of transfer credits, summer school credits and/or overloading of courses.
 Please see the CMC catalog for additional details, including requirements for credits earned at CMC.
-Recent changes to the curriculum that have been approved by the CMC faculty include the requirement that BA/MA students complete a thesis in finance.
+Recent changes to the curriculum that have been approved by the CMC faculty include the requirement that BA/MA students complete and defend a thesis in finance.

 Leadership Development Activities